mohit1malik/autocodeM/README.md

 # autocodeM
 Its All About Coding  /n

-and now i am goona do it everyday
+and now i am goona do it everyday.